yup-VARUN/yup-VARUN/README.md

  -->
 --------
 ### Books Read Recently:
-- Titans: Learning to Memorize at Test Time
 - Designing Data Intensive Applications by Martin Kleppmann
 - The Art of Scalaibility by Martin L. Abbott and Michael T. Fisher
 - Infrastructure as Code by Kief Morris